Olical/bastion/README.md

 ## Rationale

 I got bored of all the things you have to set up to make JavaScript at least passable as a language so I thought I'd put a single tool together that orchestrated it all.
 I'm following in standard's footsteps and assuming defaults for everything for the sake of time and sanity.
-This will fit my workflow well, it may not fit yours.
-Maybe adjust things slightly or just adapt and get used to it.o
+This will fit my workflow well, it may not fit yours but it solves bikeshedding, just like standard.

-The name is from **S**hia **L**a**B**eouf's "Just Do It" motivational video, also it's unique and short.
-It's what I think of when I'm setting up webpack + babel for the third time that day.

 ## Features